pedrolarben/deep-learning-online-classification/README.md

 ## Research

-* Lara-Benítez, P., Carranza-García, M., Martínez-Álvarez, F., Riquelme Santos, J. C. "2Data streams classification using deep learning under different speeds and drifts".
+* Lara-Benítez, P., Carranza-García, M., Martínez-Álvarez, F., Riquelme Santos, J. C. "Data streams classification using deep learning under different speeds and drifts".
 Currently under review in Logic Journal of the IGPL.

 ## Authors <a name="authors"></a>